Who is Oddly Noted?

-Ms. Strahm completed her Master of Music degree in violin performance at Arizona State University in 2014.
-Continuing at the school for her doctorate, she has received ongoing support from her individual instructor, coaches, professors, and peers.
-For both her masters and her doctoral degrees, Ms. Strahm was offered a teaching assistantship, giving individual violin lessons to non-major, music education and music therapy majors at a variety of different levels.
+Strahm completed her Doctor of Musical Arts degree in violin performance at Arizona State University in 2017.
+While in school, she received ongoing support from her individual instructor, coaches, professors, and peers.
+For both her masters and her doctoral degrees, Strahm was offered a teaching assistantship, giving individual violin lessons to non-major, music education and music therapy majors at a variety of different levels.

-Following the completion of her masters degree in 2014, Ms. Strahm proactively created a niche for herself as a musician, educator, and performing artist.
+Strahm proactively created a niche for herself as a musician, educator, and performing artist.
 Since her interests were more focused on chamber and solo performance, she was concerned with the decrease in available jobs as well as the declining interest of the public toward classical music.
-Inspired by some of the greats in classical music comedy such as Victor Borge, Peter Schickele, and Alexsey Igudesman, Ms. Strahm decided to take a risk and create a comedic musical brand for herself called “Oddly Noted.”
+Inspired by some of the greats in classical music comedy such as Victor Borge, Peter Schickele, and Alexsey Igudesman, Strahm decided to take a risk and create a comedic musical brand for herself called “Oddly Noted.”
 The aim of Oddly Noted is to make classical music human again.
-The musical brand is in its early days for Ms. Strahm, but its aim is based on an art-form worth celebrating.
+The musical brand is in its early days for Strahm, but its aim is based on an art-form worth celebrating.

 Prior to the 18th century, all music was viewed as entertainment, but as social classes began to develop in the U.S., certain art forms split into high art and low-brow categories.
 Cultural establishments were set aside for the improvement of civilization, while popular music was limited to the dance halls and the element of comedy with it.
 This division can be seen prominently in the composition world, as music of the Classical period includes numerous examples of wit, comedy, and even bits of crude humor, while the Romantic era distances itself from such frivolities.
 Even Camille Saint-Saëns’ Carnival of the Animals, written as a fun composition, was never premiered publicly during the composer’s life for fear that it would destroy his reputation as a serious composer.
 The concept of high art reached a boom in classical music in the early 1900s, but once inventions such as radio and television entered the scene making popular music more available, high art/high-brow music began to falter.